 The police went to the crime scene and found that a janitor had thoroughly cleaned the area.
 Unfortunately, this destroyed any potential evidence at the location of the crime.

 You May Also Like Five Unsolved Murders in the 20th Century

 In the days and weeks following the crime, police interviewed thousands of men.
 The search for Betsy Aardsma’s killer fanned out across the university’s campus and the surrounding area.
 The desk clerk helped an artist create a drawing of the man who had spoken briefly to her.
 However, it did not lead to any suspects.

 Renewed Interest in the Aardsma Murder

 The case remained quietly unsolved until the age of the Internet.
 An amateur sleuth introduced a website entitled, Who Killed Betsy Aardsma?
 Uncovering Penn State University’s Most Notorious Unsolved Crime.
-The site features official reports, contemporary and later newspaper articles, and a photo gallery of the crime scene and possible suspects.
+The site (no longer online) featured official reports, contemporary and later newspaper articles, and a photo gallery of the crime scene and possible suspects.